handsontable/handsontable/docs/next/guides/integrate-with-react/react-hot-column.md

 ## Object data source

 When you use object data binding for `HotColumn` you need to provide precise information about the data structure for columns.
-To do so, refer to the data for a column in props as `data`, for example, `<HotColumn data="id" />` .
+To do so, refer to the data for a column in props as `data`, for example, `<HotColumn data="id" />`.

-You can read more on this topic on the [data source page](data-sources.md#page-object.html).

 <iframe src="https://codesandbox.io/embed/object-data-source-b9799?fontsize=14&hidenavigation=1&theme=dark" style={{
   width:'100%',